Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Is synthetic oil actually worth the extra cost?

 For most cars made in the last 10–15 years, yes.
-The cost-per-kilometre gap is smaller than the per-bottle price suggests once you account for longer drain intervals, and you get better engine protection, cleaner internals and superior cold-start performance.
+The cost-per-mile gap is smaller than the per-bottle price suggests once you account for longer drain intervals, and you get better engine protection, cleaner internals and superior cold-start performance.

 What’s the difference between full synthetic and synthetic blend?